 John E. Anderson Gallery

 Welcome to the John E. Anderson Gallery: Pickering’s first dedicated exhibition space.
 Spanning 1,000 square feet, the gallery showcases a dynamic rotation of exhibits, from contemporary artworks to engaging historical displays.
-Designed to inspire curiosity and celebrate creativity, the John E. Anderson Gallery offers visitors an everchanging cultural experience to the north of the city.
+Designed to inspire curiosity and celebrate creativity, the John E. Anderson Exhibit Gallery offers visitors an everchanging cultural experience just 17 minutes from city hall.

 Now Exhibiting: Forever (Bird-Botanicals) by David Constantino Salazar